citp/privacy-policy-historical/s/sp/spo/sportsinteraction.com.md

-> *The following text is extracted and transformed from the sportsinteraction.com privacy policy that was archived on 2013-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131129085629id_/http%3A//www.sportsinteraction.com/sportsbook/help-privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sportsinteraction.com privacy policy that was archived on 2015-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150502162403id_/http%3A//www.sportsinteraction.com/sportsbook/help-privacy) for the most accurate reproduction.*

 # Privacy Policy From Sports Interaction Sportsbook

+  * Information we collect and how we use it
+  * Spam Policy

 At Sports Interaction we are committed to protecting the privacy of your personal information.
 In this respect we have invested heavily in world class information management systems to keep your details encrypted and secure.